vincentdhuynh/ux-cpa-website/README.md

 <h2>Project Plan: UX-Focused Website for the Accounting Firm</h2>

 <h3>1.
 Define the Goal</h3>
-Objective: Design a simple, professional, and user-friendly website for the accounting firm.
+<b>Objective:</b> Design a simple, professional, and user-friendly website for the accounting firm.

 <h4>Primary Focus:</h4>
 <p>